-Best Bear Hunting Camo
+How Wearing the Best Bear Hunting Camo Factors In

-Bears are tough survivors and they have evolved to have one of the most incredible array of sensory organs to help them to prosper in some of the harshest environments on the planet.
+Bears are tough survivors, and they have evolved to have one of the most incredible arrays of sensory organs to help them to prosper in some of the harshest environments on the planet.
 All bears have legendary noses but they also have incredible hearing and good eyesight.
 A hunter must defeat all three of these senses before success can happen.
 But there is a fourth sense that hunters commonly forget about (or may never have known about) that is equally important, especially when the bears are in close.

-You see, every living, breathing animal emits an extreme low frequency electromagnetic energy field through heart rate and especially through muscle movement.
+You see, every living, breathing animal emits an extreme low-frequency electromagnetic energy field through heart rate and especially through muscle movement.
 This energy is what confirms for the bear when they are near other living beings.
-HECS uses a patented weave of conductive carbon fiber that effectively blocks this energy at the source and makes you appear more like an inanimate object that the bear generally will ignore.
+HECS® uses a patented weave of conductive carbon fiber that effectively blocks this energy at the source and makes you appear more like an inanimate object that the bear generally will ignore.

-nimal, how can hunters, especially those with their first bear tag, hope to bag this predator?
-HECS® hunting clothes provide total camouflage both on the optical and electrical plain.
-No other clothing does this and there is no other way to get this level of concealment.
-Each piece of HECS outdoor clothing does more than help you blend into your surroundings because it more than just camo- its true camo….
-It’s HECS!
+Even in areas where bears are plentiful, for many hunters, just spotting a bear in the wild is a phenomenal accomplishment.
+With this elusive big-game animal, how can hunters, especially those with their first bear tag, hope to bag this predator?
+HECS® hunting clothes provide total camouflage both on the optical and electrical plane.
+No other bear hunting camouflage does this, and there is no other way to get this level of concealment.
+Each piece of HECS® outdoor clothing does more than help you blend into your surroundings because it more than just camo- its true camo….
+It’s HECS®!

 Our team of researchers and scientists have worked to learn more about the science of animals.
 The focus has been on how all animals, birds, and fish, live and interact within their environment and how they react to minor changes in their electrical environment.
-This is a relatively new area of research but the findings continue to add incredible understating to the importance extreme low frequency (ELF) electromagnetic fields have on the living world.
+This is a relatively new area of research, but the findings continue to add incredible understating to the importance extreme low frequency (ELF) electromagnetic fields have on the living world.

-Electroreception in Sharks and Rays is the most well understood and documented.
+Electroreception in sharks and rays is the most well understood and documented.
 These species use specialized external organs to detect the electrical fields of other living beings, however it is now known that many if not most other species have some capability to detect and actively use ELF to aid in their survival as well.
 Science has discovered that Birds and most recently canines have a highly conductive a protein in their eyes (Cry4) which allows them to physically see ELF electromagnetic fields.
 This is used for navigation as well as finding prey.

 There are several theories on the mechanism used in mammals to detect these fields.
 The most widely excepted theory with mammals involves the highly conductive element magnetite that exists in the brains of most mammals and is more pronounced in the more migratory animals like deer, elk and caribou as well as predatory animals like bears.
 Since the electromagnetic field produced from the earth is an ELF that is very similar to that which is produced by living beings, animals that have highly developed migratory patterns generally are also more sensitive to these fields and use this sense for detection of danger as well.
 Science is still gaining an understanding of the mechanics, but there is no doubt with animal experts that many creatures have the ability to sense electromagnetic signals and use this information to enhance their daily lives.

 HECS® camo and gear is designed and made for hunters, by hunters.
 We know what goes into every hunt, which is why we set out to create a product that will improve your experience on every level.
 You can have a much more successful season this year with HECS® hunting camouflage clothing technology.
 With a hunting suit system from HECS®, you can have a new advantage you never thought was possible.
 We provide total camouflage technology including shirts, pants, head covers, gloves, socks and more.
 Each HECS® product features our patented carbon grid technology woven right in.
-Get your HECS® Stealthscreen gear in time for your next bear hunt and experience the HECS advantage for yourself.
+Get your HECS® Stealthscreen gear in time for your next bear hunt and experience the HECS® advantage for yourself.

-More than just camo its True camo……..Its HECS!
+More than just camo, it’s true camo……..Its HECS®!